 New technologies have emerged to help companies manage multiple aspects of compensation management.
-Previous versions of compensation applications were centered around goal management and alignment.
+Previous versions of compensation management software were centered around goal management and alignment.
 These technologies have progressed to include a valuable suite of data analysis features.
 In expert hands, this data can be used to create several benefits for enterprise organizations.

 The first benefit of compensation analytics is in the ability to protect a company’s bottom line.
 As economic times change and as industries and their products/services move through their life cycles, there can be substantial fluctuations in revenue over time.
 In times of decreasing revenue, it becomes crucial to control costs in order to maintain profitability.
 With the cost of the workforce being a large percentage of most companies’ costs, CFOs turn to the value of compensation analytics to make strategic decisions on how to manage the workforce.

-Transparency of Information
+5. Transparency of information

 These benefits are, by no means, the complete list of what an organization can accomplish with its own compensation data.
 People analytics experts are expanding the application of data analysis to the workforce every day and pushing the limits of what has previously been possible.